sem-con/sc-diabetes/dataflows/Data_Tracing/README.md

             curl -s http://localhost:4002/api/rcpt/2/$RECEIPT_ID | jq

-    **Result:** since data from PwD #2 was not used in the aggregation for the query from the Pharmaceutical Corporation (day=2018-09-07) the tracing shows only data in the local container (uid: `a`) and transfer to the Service Provider (uid: `e5058d89-8744-4c61-ab70-aaa4749d24a5`)
+    **Result:** since data from PwD #2 was not used in the aggregation for the query from the Research Institute (day=2018-09-07) the tracing shows only data in the local container (uid: `a`) and transfer to the Service Provider (uid: `e5058d89-8744-4c61-ab70-aaa4749d24a5`)

     ```json
     {